mtreviso/tweet-analyzer/README.md

 - Add more complex models: `kimcnn, socher-trnn, etc`
 - Fix lint errors: `flake8 tweetan`
 - Fix Analyzer: detach dataset loading from training/testing and save its vocab together with the model
+- Add build and coverage sticker
+- See here how we can easily publish a project to pypi: https://github.com/pypa/twine/